RiccardoBiondi/segmentation/docs/pipeline/lung_extraction.md

 This script allows to isolate the lung regions from the rest of the body in an image stack.
 To achieve this purpose it will use some threshold and morphological operation.

 It takes as input the image tensor as numpy array stored into *.pkl.npy* or *.npz* format.
 An other accepted input is a path to a folder that contains the *.dcm* files.
 At the end of the execution the script save the stack with the extracted lung as *.pkl.npy* format.
-It is also possible to chose to save or not the binary lung mask.

 <a href="https://github.com/RiccardoBiondi/segmentation/blob/master/docs/CTLungSeg/images/thresholded.png">
   <div class="image">